Baseworks Movement Principles

 When we move, we constantly imagine that certain points of our body follow a set of gridlines /lines of symmetry.

 Sticking to the grid automatically engages multiple groups of muscles as fixators.
+It is also an easy way to disrupt habitual movement patterns.

 This is a great way to work on one’s spatial awareness and motor control.